RomansWorks/CarND-Extended-Kalman-Filter-Project/README.md

       }
   }
 ```
-Save the file
-Cmd+Shift+P ">CMake - Select a Kit" and select the new entry.
+Save the file, then press `Cmd+Shift+P`, enter ">CMake - Select a Kit" and select the new entry.

 If the building fails, you might need to reinstall command line tools (see `https://discourse.cmake.org/t/cmake-not-working-after-update-do-big-sur/2546/17`)